yearn/yearn-vaults-v3/TECH_SPEC.md

 - DEPOSIT_LIMIT_MANAGER: role that sets deposit limit for the vault
 - MINIMUM_IDLE_MANAGER: role that sets the minimun total idle the vault should keep
 - PROFIT_UNLOCK_MANAGER: role that sets the profit_max_unlock_time
-- SWEEPER: role that can sweep tokens from the vault
+- DEBT_PURCHASER # can purchase bad debt from the vault
 - EMERGENCY_MANAGER: role that can shutdown vault in an emergency

 Every role can be filled by an EOA, multisig or other smart contracts.
 Each role can be filled by several accounts.